 Important Information on Annapurna Circuit Trek Permit

-- ANCAP and TIMS Card, both are for a single entry.
+- ANCAP and TIMS Cards both are for a single entry.

 - The permits are non-refundable and non-transferable.

-- The validity of the permit is based on your application.
+- The validity of the permit is a maximum of 3 months.

 - The price of the permits is the same regardless of how many days you are going.

-- You are required to show your permits in all the counters along the trail.
-This is for your own safety so please do not fail to do this at each counter.
+- You must show your permits on all the counters along the trail.
+It is for your safety, so please do not fail to do this at each counter.

-We hope the information on Annapurna Circuit Trek Permit was able to clear all your doubts.
-Furthermore, if you have any more questions or queries regarding any travel-related information in Nepal, please feel free to contact us.
+We hope the information on Annapurna Circuit Trek Permit cleared all your doubts.
+Furthermore, if you have any more questions or queries regarding travel-related information in Nepal, please contact us.